INTERNATIONAL CRIME FICTION ASSOCIATION

 Fiona Peters (Bath Spa University)

-Director of the International Crime Fiction Association
+Director of the International Crime Fiction Association and Co-Editor

 Fiona Peters is a Professor in Crime Fiction at Bath Spa University in the UK.
 Her research in the area of crime fiction, including that on the crime writer Patricia Highsmith is internationally recognised.
 Her 2011 monograph Anxiety and Evil in the Writings of Patricia Highsmith (Ashgate) has been described as ‘the first proper academic study of this underrated author’ and has been adopted as set reading in universities across the United States.
 Subsequently, Prof. Peters was invited to guest edit a volume of the prestigious ‘Clues’ journal, ‘Patricia Highsmith: A Re-evaluation’, to mark the twentieth anniversary of Highsmith’s death.
 This volume was published in November 2015.